- The capacity to recover quickly from difficulties; toughness.

 Dan & Chip Heath in their book Switch portray the subconscious brain like an elephant and your conscious brain as the rider.
 If the elephant wants to go one way!
 It wins.
 The subconscious brain is strong.

-Jeffery & Noreen Wilbert wrote their book Fattitudes explaining that these 4 areas take energy from your conscious brain and giving the chimp license to rampage.
+Jeffery & Noreen Wilbert wrote their book Fattitudes explaining that these 4 areas take energy from your conscious brain and giving the chimp licence to rampage.

 - Expressing Your Feelings – The more you hide your feelings the more you suppress the chimp, and it’s only a matter of time before it starts to rattle the cage.